 814 Western Ave., (802) 257-7898 or (802)

-Ffarrabas: a walk on the inside - 50-year retrospective.
+Ffarrabas: a walk on the inside - 50 year retrospective,

-luminous landscapes; portraits; the Wu Ji (Infinity Within) series of abstract performance painting
+portraits, the Wu Ji (Infinity Within) series of abstract performance painting

-using mops and trowels; and the multimedia Pink Slip Project
+using mops and trowels as brushes, and the ongoing multimedia Pink Slip Project

 VENUES IN OR NEAR DOWNTOWN

 3. Whetstone Studio for the Arts

 CLOSED FOR NOVEMBER 7 GALLERY WALK: Artists and

 craftspeople are invited to participate in the Whetstone's FALL FLING on November 15

 & 16, 10 to 4 -- contact Hannah Parker, by phone or e-mail above, for further